 - Ohla Barcelona: The rooftop swimming pool offers one of the best views.
 You can see the detailed rooftops of the neighbouring historic buildings while going for a swim.
 It’s also situated just a short walk from La Rambla.

-- Duquesa de Cardona: You can literally walk out the doors of this hotel and start exploring the Gothic Quarter.
-It’s another convenient location for those that want to visit the most important landmarks in the city.
+- Duquesa de Cardona: You can literally walk out the doors of this hotel and start exploring the Barri Gòtic.
+It’s another convenient location for those that want to visit the most important landmarks in Barcelona.
 The rooms are a little small, but they offer all the standard amenities.

-- H10 Madison: Enjoy air-conditioned rooms, rooftop views of Barcelona, and close access to both the beach and the Gothic Quarter.
+- H10 Madison: Enjoy air-conditioned rooms, rooftop views of Barcelona, and close access to both the beach and the Barri Gòtic.
 It’s also one of the closest hotels to Barcelona Cathedral and Santa Caterina Market.

-✓ Best area to stay for shopaholics and foodies
+✓ Recommended area to stay in Barcelona for shopaholics and foodies

-The Eixample District contains less of the historic architecture found in other parts of Barcelona, however, area is known for offering up the best shopping and restaurants in the city.
-It’s a high-class district with lofty residential areas, designer shops, and a touts a couple of buildings designed by famed Spanish architect Gaudi.
+The Eixample District contains less of the historic architecture found in other parts of Barcelona, however, area is known for offering up the best shopping, tapas bars, and restaurants in the city.
+It’s a high-class district with lofty residential areas, designer shops and a touts a couple of buildings designed by famed Spanish architect Gaudi.